tobyhede/tobyhede.com/site/src/content/blog/mad-stack-dec-2025.md

 ## Cipherpowers

 **[Cipherpowers](https://github.com/cipherstash/cipherpowers)** is a plugin for Claude Code that provides the foundation context through commands, agents, skills, principles, and standards.
+Many of the skills have been lifted from the very excellent [Superpowers](https://github.com/obra/superpowers).
+I very highly recommend starting with Superpowers as a general suite of skills.

 The core components are:
 * **Commands** – starting prompts for a workflow or process (`/cipherpowers:code-review`)